Analyzing Business Productivity and ROI

 Yes.
 The arithmetic is currency-agnostic: enter your local annual salary figure and treat the £ symbol as your own currency.
 The 52-week, 40-hour assumption is a UK norm but matches most full-time salaried roles globally.

-Explore the full suite of FINANCE tools and 290+ other free utilities at Chunky Munster.
+Explore the full suite of FINANCE tools and 290+ other free utilities including the Meeting Cost Calculator.